kudige/games/homecam/README.md

 The playlist files are created immediately, but it may take a few seconds after adding a camera for `ffmpeg` to begin writing segments.
 If the playlist contains only `#EXTM3U`, wait briefly and try again to allow the stream to start.

+## Frontend

+A minimal frontend is served by the FastAPI app:

+- `http://localhost:8000/` shows a grid of low-bandwidth streams for all cameras.
+- `http://localhost:8000/manage` provides a form to add or edit cameras.
+Leave the storage path blank to use the default directory under `./recordings`.

 ## Manual testing
 1. **Verify recording** – After adding a camera, check that the configured `storage_path` contains timestamped `.mp4` files created by `ffmpeg`.